Swiiz/siruev/README.md

 # SIRUEV - **Si**mple **Ru**st **Ev**ents ([Docs](https://swiiz.github.io/siruev))

 `siruev` is a simple yet powerful event-system for Rust that enables you to define and handle events in a modular way, allowing for minimal coupling.
-It supports any event event handlers and allows the user to emit any events even with lifetime to trigger these handlers.
+It supports any event handler type and allows the user to emit any event type even with lifetime in order to trigger these handlers.
 Additionally, it features parallel execution support, enabling concurrent handler invocations if the `parallel` feature is enabled.

 ## Features
 - **Event Handling**: Define and register event handlers with minimal boilerplate.